 - Pruned nodes

-Note that resources for scaling grow proportionally (or faster) than demand.
+Note that BCH community resources & motivation for scaling grow proportionally (or faster) than demand.
 For supporting 100 MB blocks, the relevant question is not whether the BCH community of today has the capital & revenues to afford necessary equipment - but whether the thriving, exploding, rapidly price-increasing BCH community with 100MB of consistent traffic could.